 Community Health and Wellness

-Our St. Luke Family of Caring is committed to helping those in our area stay healthy and informed.
-To accomplish this, we routinely provide free health screenings in various location throughout Oswego County.
-We also host or sponsor educational programs that help make our community a healthier place for everyone, no matter your age.
+St. Luke Family of Caring is committed to helping the community stay healthy and informed.
+We offer free health screenings in various locations throughout Oswego County and host or sponsor educational programs to help make our community a healthier place for everyone, no matter their age.

 Due to the COVID-19 crisis, we have temporarily suspended our community outreach activities until it is safe to resume.
 Thank you.

 Our nursing team regularly provides bone density screenings to identify those at risk for bone loss (osteoporosis) and those most likely to benefit